joehunterdev/object-orientated-php/README.md

 # 📘 Object-Oriented Programming in PHP

 This repository contains materials and exercises for a course on Object-Oriented Programming (OOP) in PHP.
 The course covers several key concepts in OOP, including constructors, inheritance, and visibility.

+Based in 4 pillars of OOP: Encapsulation, Abstraction, Inheritance and Polymorphism.

 ## 📚 Course Contents